Rezmason/matrix/README.md

 - **version** - the version of the Matrix to simulate.
 Can be "paradise", "nightmare" or "1999" (default).
 - **width** - the number of columns (and rows) to draw.
 Default is 80.
+- **slant** - which angle is up, in degrees.
+Default is 0.
-- **dropLength** - the vertical scale of "raindrops" in the columns.
+- **raindropLength** - the vertical scale of "raindrops" in the columns.
 Can be any number, even negative!
 Default is 1.0.
 - **animationSpeed** - the overall speed of the animation.
 Can be any number, even negative!
 Default is 1.0.
 - **fallSpeed** - the speed of the rain.
 Can be any number, even negative!
 Default is 1.0.
 - **cycleSpeed** - the speed that the glyphs change their symbol.
 Can be any number, even negative!
 Default is 1.0.